TOEFL Study Guide

 Time: 20 minutes – A short text of about 300 words on an academic topic appears on the computer screen.
 You are allowed a reading time of three minutes.
 Note-taking is allowed.

-Next, you listen to a lecture, where a speaker presents a different perspective about the same topic as well as additional information on it.
+Next, you listen to a lecture, where a speaker presents a different perspective on the same topic and additional information on it.
 (During this time, the reading passage disappears from the screen.)
 This is about 300 words long.
 Listening time is two minutes.
 Note-taking is allowed.

 Task 2: Independent writing where you write from your own thoughts, with no source material.